SpeedrunnerG55/Linked-Lists/README.md

 but still share the same start pointer

 # Start pointers not global
-3 seperate start pointers are now defined in main for each type!
+3 separate start pointers are now defined in main for each type!

+# Sort By year
+an attempt to use multiple instances of each list type to sort a list